Stock options trading volume strong even as volatility dips

 Average daily trading volume in the first five months this year stood at 16.5 million contracts, compared with 16.4 million and 15.9 million contracts for the same periods in 2016 and 2015, respectively.

-The CBOE Volatility Index .VIX, a barometer of expected near-term stock moves, has averaged 11.8 for the January-May period, the lowest ever for any comparable period.
+The CBOE Volatility Index, a barometer of expected near-term stock moves, has averaged 11.8 for the January-May period, the lowest ever for any comparable period.

 "To have volume be either flat to up in a very low volatility environment is kind of a big deal," said Henry Schwartz, president at options analytics firm Trade Alert in New York.